By Frances Hayes

 Ten local professionals recently completed a week-long course on how to interview child abuse victims.

-The National Child Advocacy Center’s “Forensic Interviewing of Children” training course was provided by SAFE, Inc. Aug.
+The National Child Advocacy Center’s “Forensic Interviewing of Children” training course was provided by Safe Spot Child Advocacy Center Aug.
 5-9, 2013 at First United Methodist Church in North Wilkesboro.
 The training was funded by a grant from the N.C.
 Governor’s Crime Commission.

 Forensic interviewers use child friendly, legally sound methods to gather factual information from children.
 Forensic interviews are often conducted in suspected cases of child sexual abuse or severe physical abuse.